Rules for licensed security workers

 Business

-You can't operate a security business unless you have a security business licence.
+You cannot operate a security business without a security business licence.

 Equipment